Nibezak/payflow-package/docs/admin/extending/overview.md

 # Overview

-The Lunar Panel is highly customizable, you can add and change the behaviour of existing Filament resources.
+The Payflow Panel is highly customizable, you can add and change the behaviour of existing Filament resources.
 This might be useful if you wish to add a button for additional custom functionality.

 ##  Extending Pages